Merton Town has family-focused living with a quieter pace of life

 Most of the neighborhoods have pocket parks with playgrounds and ball fields.
 Three local recreation clubs plan Little League games and amateur adult leagues for baseball, softball and pickleball.
 At Nashotah Park, which spans over 400 acres of preserved natural land, dog lovers can meet up at two enclosed dog parks.
 The Ice Age National Scenic Trail runs through town, offering rustic hiking trails that lead out across the state.
 And within a 15-minute drive, there are more than five different places to golf, including public courses and member-only country clubs.

-A few miles south, Hartland’s Nixon Park is the place to be on Thursday nights.
-“Everybody gathers there with picnic baskets to listen to the music in the park,” Mielke says.
-“You might go there by yourself and end up sitting with five other families that you didn't know would be there.”
+A few miles south, Hartland’s Nixon Park is the place to be on Thursday nights for music in the park.
+“Families bring their picnic baskets or charcuterie boards, and they sit and listen to music,” Mielke says.
+“You might go there by yourself and end up sitting with five other families that you didn't know were going to be there.”

 Limited restaurant options, and Sendik’s is the only large grocery

 State Route 16 has a few shops and restaurants, including Sendik’s Food Market for groceries.
 Communities like Hartland, North Lake and Stone Bank each have their own clusters of local restaurants, including homestyle pubs, bakeries and coffee shops.
-“The biggest drawback to the area is a lack of restaurant options, because the wait times can be long at the ones we do have,” Mielke says.
-“And it takes a while to get to a grocery store besides the Sendik’s.”
+According to Mielke, some restaurants can have long wait times because there aren't many in the area.

 Commuting to Milwaukee can be up to an hour